11th Int. Portative Organ Meeting 2023

 "À Paris!
 Frese Nouvelle"

 We work in several courses:

 Beginner’s course: For people with no previous organetto experience.
 If you already have basic music skills and have always wanted to learn how to play the portative organ or medieaval music on other instruments, in this course we are going to teach the basic musical and technical elements, while playing popular and easy to learn melodies.
-The most important aspect will be of course, the joy of playing music!

 Advanced musicians will develop their skills by working in mixed and solo organetto ensembles, and will learn diverse playing and phrasing technics.
 We will put emphases on using the expressive resources of the instruments, while broadening our repertoire.

 In the Ensemble class, we will work in mixed groups with organetto and other historic keyboards, flute, harp, fiddle, percussions and, of course, voices, to improve knowledge and playing skills, to listen to each other, to "get the ball rolling".

 Those who want to continue their education in one-to-one lessons have the opportunity to take an about half-hour master class in addition to the choosen courses A-D; For this purpose, music will be sent in advance; free passive participation is possible here also.